zachdirk/growth-curve-coercer/README.md

 # BC Growth Curve Coercer
 This is a project I completed for Natural Resources Canada as part of my 8 month coop from January 2017 to September 2017.
 It is publicly hosted with their permission to be used as an example of my abilites.
+It was version controlled on git before, but I did not bring the repository information with me as transfer speeds to USB were limiting, which is why I created a brand new repository.

 ### What it does
 In forest carbon modelling, three inputs are required: forest inventory, forest growth and yield curves, and future harvest projections.